bigbluebutton/greenlight/SAMLconfiguration.md

 Greenlight is a Service Provider, that connects to IdP to get authentification.

-Unfortunatly, Greenlight not supported SAML out of the box.
-But there is a [PR Request](https://github.com/bigbluebutton/greenlight/pull/1334) thet gives needed functionality.
+Unfortunatly, Greenlight does not support SAML out of the box.
+But there is a [PR Request](https://github.com/bigbluebutton/greenlight/pull/1334) that gives needed functionality.

 After all code changes merged - you should configure the SAML.